garvit3835/product-docs-feature/recipes/code.md

 <details>

-<summary>[advanced] Custom ways of clone code</summary>
+<summary>Advanced Methods of Code Cloning</summary>

 This usually applies to cases where you need to use secrets to clone code.
-To learn more about how to save and use secrets: https://docs.devzero.io/product-docs/recipes/secrets
+To learn more about how to save and use secrets: [Broken link](broken-reference "mention")

-You can use a `command` block to clone code directly:
+You can use a [`command`](../references/recipe-syntax.md#command) block to clone code directly:

 {% code overflow="wrap" lineNumbers="true" %}
 ```yaml